Skip to main content

 Recursive Nature of Trees

 Trees are recursive data structures.
 Means a tree is made up of smaller trees.
 So every small tree also has the same characteristics as a big tree mentioned above.
+This is why every node in the tree is actually a root.

 recursive programming